 Our school curriculum for religious education meets the requirements of the 1988 Education Reform Act (ERA).
 The ERA states that religious education is compulsory for all children, including those in the reception class (but not nursery classes) who are less than five years old.
-At The Isaac Newton Primary

-School this time is arranged as discrete lessons for each class, taking place at least fortnightly.
+At The Isaac Newton Primary School this time is arranged as discrete lessons for each class, taking place at least fortnightly.
 Some classes prefer to teach a shorter lesson each week, rather than a longer lesson each fortnight.

-RE forms part of the planning at EYFS; although there is no expected time allocation at this level, it is taught weekly.
+RE forms part of the planning at EYFS; although there is no expected time allocation at this level, we expect that there will be connections made between RE and the Early Learning Goals.